Hemostaseology

 “Whether bleeding or vascular occlusion – there’s no way around the coagulation laboratory”

-The section sees itself as a point of contact for research and routine in the field of hemostaseology.
-The work of the section aims to support colleagues in both hospital laboratories and private practice laboratories in their daily work by providing, among other things, practice-relevant work instructions for the various areas of hemostaseology.
+The section sees itself as a point of contact for research and routine work in the field of hemostaseology.
+The work of the section aims to support colleagues in both hospital and private laboratories in their daily work, for example by providing practice-relevant work instructions for the various areas of hemostaseology.

-Hemostaseology is, like hardly any other field of laboratory medicine, interconnected with almost all clinical areas and simultaneously with basic subjects such as physiology and pharmacology.
-In everyday practice, questions about pre-analytics (method of blood collection and necessary aids, vessels, material transport), analytics per se (internal laboratory workflow, measurement methodology), and especially post-analytics (result interpretation in close contact with senders) play a central role.
-The complex process of ‘coagulation’ and the resulting analytical peculiarities repeatedly present challenges for medical technical assistants and laboratory physicians or clinical chemists.
-Additionally, all laboratories involved in diagnostics are put to the test daily by ever-new therapeutic approaches.
+Hemostaseology is linked to almost all clinical areas and fundamental subjects such as physiology and pharmacology like hardly any other field of laboratory medicine.
+In everyday practice, questions about pre-analytics (method of blood collection and the necessary equipment, vessels, material transport), analytics per se (internal laboratory workflow, measurement methodology), and especially post-analytics (result interpretation in close contact with senders) play a central role.
+The complex process of ‘coagulation’ and the resulting analytical peculiarities repeatedly pose challenges for medical technical assistants (MTAs) and laboratory physicians or clinical chemists.
+Additionally, all laboratories involved in diagnostics are put to the test on a daily basis by ever-new therapeutic approaches.

 Special work tasks are handled in working groups.